vbeskrovny/Cisco-Universal-AP/README.md

 PS: in our case I am using "DE" as a country which I am going the prime the AP for.
 Feel free to use any country you like: US/DE/FR/SE/e.t.c.
 Pay attention to the regDomain param value: it is -E for Europe.
 You probably have to adapt it for your region as well.

+PPS: Starting from now you can open the following link: http://htmlpreview.github.io/?https://github.com/vbeskrovny/Cisco-Universal-AP/blob/master/prime.html on your smartphone, then connect to the SSID, fill in the data and click "Prime it" button...

 Cheers ;)